Statistical Efficiency of Score Matching: The View from Isoperimetry: Learning Distributions from Scores: Nonasymptotic Theory

 Using this and \eqref{eqn:hyvarinen} the log-Sobolev inequality can be rewritten as $\KL(p,q) \le C_{LS} (J_p(q) - J_p(q))$ which proves the first claim, and the same argument shows the second claim. \end{proof} \begin{remark}[Interpretation of Score Matching] The left hand side of \eqref{eqn:score-matching-to-kl} is $\KL(p,q) = \E_p[\log p] - \E_p[\log q]$.
 The first term is independent of $q$ and the second term is the likelihood, the objective for Maximum Likelihood Estimation.
 So \eqref{eqn:score-matching-to-kl} shows that the score matching objective is a \emph{relaxation} (within a multiplicative factor of $C_{LS}(q)$) of maximum-likelihood via the log-Sobolev inequality.
 We discuss connections to other proposed interpretations in Appendix~\ref{apdx:lyu}. \end{remark} \begin{remark} Interestingly, the log-Sobolev constant which appears in the bound is that of $q$ and not $p$ the ground truth distribution.
 This is useful because $q$ is known to the learner whereas $p$ is only indirectly observed.
 If $q$ is actually close to $p$, the log-Sobolev constants are comparable due to the Holley-Stroock perturbation principle (Proposition 5.1.6 of \cite{bakry2014analysis}). \end{remark}

-To our knowledge, we are the first to point out the useful connection of the score matching loss with the log-Sobolev inequality.
-Because log-Sobolev constants have been well-studied, this observation has many nice consequences which would otherwise be difficult to prove.
-Combining Proposition~\ref{prop:lsi-score-matching}, bounds on log-Sobolev constants from the literature, and generalization theory gives us finite-sample guarantees for learning distributions in KL divergence via score matching. \footnote{We use the simplest version of Rademacher complexity bounds to illustrate our techniques.
+The connection between the score matching loss and the relative Fisher information used in \eqref{eq:klf} is not new to this work---see the Related Work section for more discussion and references.
+The useful statistical implications which we discuss next are new to the best of our knowledge.
+Combining Proposition~\ref{prop:lsi-score-matching}, bounds on log-Sobolev constants from the literature, and fundamental tools from generalization theory allows us to derive finite-sample guarantees for learning distributions in KL divergence via score matching. \footnote{We use the simplest version of Rademacher complexity bounds to illustrate our techniques.
 Standard literature, e.g. \cite{shalev2014understanding,bartlett2005local} contains more sophisticated versions, and our techniques readily generalize.} \begin{theorem} Suppose that $\mathcal P$ is a class of probability distributions containing $p$ and define

 to be the worst-case (restricted) log-Sobolev constant in the class of distributions.
 (For example, if every distribution in $\mathcal P$ is $\alpha$-strongly log concave then $C_{LS} \le 1/2\alpha$ by Bakry-Emery theory \citep{bakry2014analysis}.)
 Let